The Markov-Chain Polytope with Applications: Algorithmic Implications

-For binary AIFV-$m$ coding, of $n$ source-code words, $\bfS(\xx)$ was first solved using integer linear programming \cite{iterative_2} so $t_{\mbbS}$ was exponential time.
-For the specific case of ${\bf R}=[0,1]^{m-1}$ this was improved to polynomial time using different dynamic programs.
+For binary AIFV-$m$ coding, of $n$ source-code words, $\bfS(\xx)$ was first solved using integer linear programming \cite{iterative_2} so $t_{\mbbS}$ was exponential in $n.$ For the specific case of ${\bf R}=[0,1]^{m-1},$ this was improved to polynomial time using different dynamic programs.
 More specifically, for $m=2,$ \cite{dp_2} showed that $t_{\mbbS}({\bf R})=O(n^5)$, improved to $O(n^3)$ by \cite{dp_2_speedup}; for $m >2,$ \cite{iterative_m} showed that $t_{\mbbS}({\bf R})=O(n^{2m+1})$, improved to $O(n^{m+2})$ by \cite{golin2022speeding}.
-These sped up the running time of the iterative algorithm under the (unproven) assumption that the iterative algorithm always stayed within $\bf R$.
+These sped up the running time of the iterative algorithm under the (unproven) assumption that the iterative algorithm always stayed within $[0,1]^{m-1}$.

-For AIVF codes, \cite{iwata2021aivf} propose using a modification of a Dynamic Programming algorithm due to \cite{dube2018individually}, yielding that for any fixed $m$, $t_{\mbbS}$ is polynomial time in $D,$ the number of words permitted in the parse dictionary.
+For AIVF codes, \cite{iwata2021aivf} proposed using a modification of a dynamic programming algorithm due to \cite{dube2018individually}, yielding that for any fixed $m$, $t_{\mbbS}$ is polynomial time in $D,$ the number of words permitted in the parse dictionary.

-In all of these cases, though, the running time of the algorithm is still exponential because $I,$ the number of Markov-chains that need to be iterated through, might be exponential.
+In all of these cases, though, the running time of the algorithm was still exponential because ${\mathcal I}$ could be exponential.